 Article XIII.
 Vacancies, removals from office and successions.

 Section 1.
 The President shall appoint a Full Member to fill a vacancy created by the departure, resignation or removal from office of any member of the Board of Directors.
 The appointment shall be limited to the time remaining in the term of the vacated position.
 Such appointment requires both the approval of a minimum of four members of the Executive Board and an official notification of the appointment to the general membership.

 Section 2.
-A member of the Board who does not attend three successive, regularly scheduled meetings of the Board may be deemed to have resigned his/her position and such resignation may be accepted by action of the Board.
+A member of the Board who does not attend three successive, regularly scheduled meetings of the Board, nor notify the Board regarding absences and who, likewise, has been substantively unengaged in the routine performance of Board duties, may be deemed to have resigned his/her position and such resignation may be accepted by action of the Board.

 Section 3.
 A member of the Board may be removed from his/her position and the Association for dereliction of duty or unethical behavior.
 A two-thirds majority of the Board vote in favor of removal is required for removal action to succeed.

 - The Board of Directors shall adopt rules and provisions governing the process for addressing vacancies, removals from office and successions.

 Section 4.
 In the event the President is unable to serve, the remaining members of the Executive Board shall have the power to appoint an Acting President.
 The Acting President may hold office for a period of no more than 12 months.
 An open election is then required to officially fill the President’s office.
 The election must take place no more than 12 months from the effective date of the vacancy.

 Article XIV.
 Meetings.

 Section 1.
 Annual Meetings